 To rent includes to lease, sublease, to let, or to otherwise grant for a consideration the right to occupy premises not owned by the occupant.
-(Ord. #1999-10, §4; Ord. #2008-1, §28)

-26-4.4 Certain Sales and Rental Exemptions.
+26-4.4 Certain sales and rental exemptions.

-- A. Pursuant to paragraph B. below, subsections 26-4.8 through 26-4.14 SFCC 1987 do not apply to the following: - (1) The sale or rental of a single-family house sold or rented by an owner if:

-(a) The owner does not:

-- (i) Own more than three (3) single-family houses at any one (1) time; or - (ii) Own any interest in, nor is there owned or reserved on his or her behalf, under any express or voluntary agreement, title or any right to any part of the proceeds from the sale or rental of more than three (3) single-family houses at any one (1) time; and - (b) The house was sold or rented without: - (i) The use of the sales or rental facilities or services of a real estate broker, agent, or salesman licensed under the Real Estate License Act or an employee or agent of a licensed broker, agent, or salesman, or the facilities or services of the owner of a dwelling designed or intended for occupancy by five (5) or more families; or - (ii) The publication, posting, or mailing of a notice, statement or advertisement prohibited by Section 26-4.9 SFCC 1987; or - (2) The sale or rental of rooms or units in a dwelling containing living quarters occupied, or intended to be occupied, by no more than four (4) families living independently of each other if the owner maintains and occupies one (1) of the living quarters as the owner's residence. - B. The exemption in paragraph A. of this section applies only to one (1) sale or rental over a 24-month period if the owner did not reside in the house at the time of sale or rental or was not the most recent resident of the house prior to the sale or rental.
-(Ord. #1990-10, §5; Ord. #2008-1, §28)
+- A. Pursuant to paragraph B below, subsections 26-4.8 through 26-4.14 SFCC 1987 do not apply to the following: - (1) The sale or rental of a single-family house sold or rented by an owner if: - (a) The owner does not: - (i) Own more than three (3) single-family houses at any one (1) time; or - (ii) Own any interest in, nor is there owned or reserved on his or her behalf, under any express or voluntary agreement, title or any right to any part of the proceeds from the sale or rental of more than three (3) single-family houses at any one (1) time; and - (b) The house was sold or rented without: - (i) The use of the sales or rental facilities or services of a real estate broker, agent, or salesman licensed under the Real Estate License Act or an employee or agent of a licensed broker, agent, or salesman, or the facilities or services of the owner of a dwelling designed or intended for occupancy by five (5) or more families; or - (ii) The publication, posting, or mailing of a notice, statement or advertisement prohibited by subsection 26-4.9 SFCC 1987; or - (2) The sale or rental of rooms or units in a dwelling containing living quarters occupied, or intended to be occupied, by no more than four (4) families living independently of each other if the owner maintains and occupies one (1) of the living quarters as the owner's residence. - B. The exemption in paragraph A of this section applies only to one (1) sale or rental over a twenty-four-month period if the owner did not reside in the house at the time of sale or rental or was not the most recent resident of the house prior to the sale or rental.

-26-4.5 Religious Organization and Private Club Exemption.
+26-4.5 Religious organization and private club exemption.

-A. This section does not prohibit a religious organization, association, or society, or a nonprofit institution or organization operated, supervised, or controlled by, or in conjunction with, a religious organization, association, or society, from the following:

-- (1) Limiting the sale, rental, or occupancy of dwellings that it owns or operates for other than a commercial purpose to persons of the same religion unless membership in the religion is restricted because of race, color or national origin; or - (2) Giving preference for such dwellings to persons of the same religion. - B. This section does not prohibit a private club not in fact open to the public that, as an incident to its primary purpose, provides lodging that it owns or operates for other than a commercial purpose from limiting the rental or occupancy of that lodging to its members or from giving preference to its members.
-(Ord. #1999-10, §6; Ord. #2008-1, §28)
+- A. This section does not prohibit a religious organization, association, or society, or a nonprofit institution or organization operated, supervised, or controlled by, or in conjunction with, a religious organization, association, or society, from the following: - (1) Limiting the sale, rental, or occupancy of dwellings that it owns or operates for other than a commercial purpose to persons of the same religion unless membership in the religion is restricted because of race, color or national origin; or - (2) Giving preference for such dwellings to persons of the same religion. - B. This section does not prohibit a private club not in fact open to the public that, as an incident to its primary purpose, provides lodging that it owns or operates for other than a commercial purpose from limiting the rental or occupancy of that lodging to its members or from giving preference to its members.

-26-4.6 Housing for the Elderly Exempted.
+26-4.6 Housing for the elderly exempted.

 The provisions of this section relating to familial status do not apply to "housing for older persons" as defined.
-(Ord. #1999-10, §7; Ord. #2008-1, §28)

-26-4.7 Appraisal Exemption.
+26-4.7 Appraisal exemption.

 This section does not prohibit a person engaged in the business of furnishing appraisals of residential real property from taking into consideration factors other than race, color, religion, gender, sexual orientation, disability, familial status, or national origin.
-(Ord. #1999-10, §8; Ord. #2008-1, §28)

-26-4.8 Discrimination in Sales or Rental of Housing.
+26-4.8 Discrimination in sales or rental of housing.